BanForFun/react-select-table/docs/core.md

     const dispatch = useDispatch();

     useEffect(() => {
-        // getTodos is an async method that makes a request to an api
+        // getTodos is an imaginary async method that
-        // and returns an array
-        getTodos().then(todos => dispatch(setItems(todos)));
+        // makes a request to an api and returns an array of todos getTodos().then(todos => dispatch(setItems(todos)));
     }, [dispatch]);